Price Inequality and the Growth of Harmonic Functions on Non-Positively Curved Manifolds: Appendix B: On the Integral of the Hyperbolic Poisson Kernel over a Geodesic Sphere

-for some coefficients $\alpha_{j+n-1}$ \end{proposition} \begin{proof} For the proof, we refer to \cite[Proposition 4.8.2]{Aaron}. \end{proof} Thus, $Q(R)$ grows like $e^{2(n-1)R}$ as used in the proof of Proposition \ref{positiveh}.
+for any $R\geq 0$.
+This completes the proof. \end{proof} Concluding, since $Q(R)=\int_{S_{R}}P^2_{-1}d\sigma_{R}$ as in Section \ref{PH}, we obtain that $Q(R)$ grows at most like $e^{2(n-1)R}$ as used in the proof of Proposition \ref{positiveh}.
 By rescaling the hyperbolic metric to have sectional curvature $-k^{\prime}$, we obtain the corresponding growth rate $e^{2\sqrt{|k^{\prime}|}(n-1)R}$ as used at the end of the proof of Theorem \ref{PHmain}.